Key Takeaways

 When cremation is elected, another decision is whether to have services for the deceased before or after (or at all).
 If and how these are performed will affect the total cost.

-A traditional cremation is when the deceased is placed into a casket and a funeral service — often precede by a visitation — is held before the cremation.
-With a nationwide median cost of $6,280, this tends to be the most costly alternative.
-One reason is that the funeral home has to perform embalming (average cost of $845) and other preparations of the body (average cost of $295).
-It may also require the purchase of a cremation casket for the service, which adds another $1,310 on average (an alternative, renting one for the viewing only, is usually less expensive).1
+A full-service cremation, or a cremation with a traditional funeral service, is when the deceased is placed into a casket and a viewing, visitation and funeral service are held before the cremation.
+With a nationwide average cost of $6,251, this tends to be the most costly alternative.1 One reason is that the funeral home has to perform embalming and other preparations of the body.
+It may also require the purchase of a cremation casket for the service (another option is renting one for the viewing only, which is usually less expensive).

 Memorial Cremation